Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

   - Refers to the superclass of the current object.
   - Used to access superclass methods and constructors.

-- `Constructors`:
-    -  same name as the class,
-    -  no return type or void
-    - default constructor (no args) present.
-    - this(args): - Used to call another constructor within the same class.
-    - super(args): - Used to call a constructor from the superclass.

 - `Reference` :
   - a variable, holds the memory address (reference) of an object.

 - `Passing Parameters`:
   - `Pass By Value`